 DBRS Morningstar does not audit or independently verify the data or information it receives in connection with the rating process.

-The last rating action on this transaction took place on 1 July 2021, when DBRS Morningstar confirmed its AA (sf) rating on the Notes.
+The last rating action on this transaction took place on 23 July 2019, when DBRS Morningstar confirmed the rating on the Notes at AA (sf).

-The lead analyst responsibilities for this transaction have been transferred to Preben Cornelius Overas.
+The lead analyst responsibilities for this transaction have been transferred to Natalia Coman.

 Information regarding DBRS Morningstar ratings, including definitions, policies, and methodologies, is available on www.dbrsmorningstar.com.